Power in Place FRIDAY Birmingham Settlement Neighbourhood Futures Festival

 We warmly invite friends and neighbours to join us for a community picnic on the field!
 Bring a blanket and your choice of food or grab something from the Red Shed Community Cafe, meet neighbours, drop-in to activities, enjoy the space and relax!

-- Film screening with Greenpeace Birmingham: The People’s Emergency Briefing
+Time TBC: Film screening: The People’s Emergency Briefing

 Who is it for?

-Power in Place is for community groups and organisations both with and without a green space, community gardens and growing spaces of all shapes and sizes as well as residents and anyone interested in bringing more nature, connection and climate action into their street or neighbourhood.
+Power in Place is for community groups and organisations both with and without a green space, community gardens and growing spaces of all shapes and sizes as well as residents and anyone interested in bringing more nature, connection and climate action into their street, neighbourhood or workplace.

 You don't have to already be doing it - come along to be inspired and find the support and inspiration to get started!